iamacup/react-redux-with-networking-helper/readme.md

  * rework the postDefaultContentType config option on requests - should be a global config / with optional override to the specific request
  * Update the docs to show the default value selection on the global data
  * need to do something to support state migrations
- * There is probably a problem when using the 'delete in flight'
+ * There is probably a problem when using the 'delete in flight' - cancelInFlightWithSameIdentifiers - thing and multiple network requests overwriting the storage - should shift to useing the internal id when cancelInFlightWithSameIdentifiers is fale or just not store them???